 Top 14 expert tips on how to protect your hair in winter:

 - Don't go outside with wet hair: When it's freezing outside, it's tempting to wash your hair and run out the door.
-But doing so can cause severe damage to your hair.
+However doing so can cause severe damage to your hair.
 When hair is saturated with water and freezes, it can cause the hair strand to expand and lose its protective cuticle tiles.
 This leads to damaged hair.
 To avoid this, try washing your hair before bedtime so it has time to air dry.

 - Adopt a cold weather wash day routine: The harsh chemicals in some shampoos and conditioners can leave your hair damaged and weak.
 To avoid this, use a shampoo and conditioner that provides your hair with the nutrients it needs for long-term health.